ruthanneward/HighResDEM/README.md

 ## Organization: Cooperative Institute for Great Lakes Research
 ## Date: August 8, 2024

 ### This repository explains how to create a high-resolution digital elevation model (DEM) from start to finish using your own data.
-This repository is a produce of the NOAA Cooperative Institute of Great Lakes Research 2024 Summer Fellows Program.
+This repository is a product of the NOAA Cooperative Institute of Great Lakes Research 2024 Summer Fellows Program.

 **Downloading Data**